SEED ALLIANCE

 SEED selects pilot communities, establishes baseline measurements, implements cross-domain alignment through its three core functions, and measures against comparable Oklahoma communities over a generational horizon.

-This claim is falsifiable by design.
+Falsifiable by design.
 If SEED pilot communities do not outperform their comparables within a generation, the model has failed its own standard.

 THREE DOMAINS